 Ways You Can Memorialize Your Pet

 Pets leave a lasting imprint on their family’s lives long after they have passed on.
 Keeping their memory alive is an important way to not only cherish the time you had with your pet, but to also cope with their loss.
-Pet Cremation Services, Inc. in Wheat Ridge offers various pet memorial options to help families remember their loyal companions with joy and fondness, but we know there are other creative ways you can memorialize your pet as well.
+Pet Cremation Services, Inc. in Wheat Ridge and Centennial offers various pet memorial options to help families remember their loyal companions with joy and fondness, but we know there are other creative ways you can memorialize your pet as well.

 Make a clay or ink (or both) pawprint.

 A clay or ink print of one of your pet’s paws makes for a sweet, simple keepsake that will always remind you of your companion and how special they still are.

 Make a personalized Rainbow Bridge memorial.

 The Rainbow Bridge Poem is a touching representation of the bond we share with our pets even after they’ve passed.
 Use the entire poem or select the part you like best and create a simple display with one of your pet’s best photos.
 Or if you prefer, you can frame an artistic print of the entire poem and keep it in a room you visit often.
 There are many different ways to use the Rainbow Bridge Poem to memorialize your pet.

 Use your pet’s collar in a clever way.

 Love crafting?
 Have your pet’s metal tag turned into a pendant.
 Wrap their collar around a flower pot or old water bowl that can be used as a planter.
 Create a shadowbox and include their collar, tags, photos, their favorite toy, and anything else that reminds you of your pet.

 Put together a scrapbook and/or video compilation of your pet.